 Disclosure: I took the TeloYears test based on my own research and without a brand partnership.
 However, I do have affiliate links within this article.
 If you click on this link to purchase a TeloYears test, I receive a small commission which I use to help maintain this blog.

-I recently took the TeloYears test to measure the average length of my telomeres and wanted to share my results with you.
+I recently took the TeloYears test to measure an approximation of my cellular age and wanted to share my results with you.
 How does TeloYears determine this?
 By measuring the length of genetic structures called telomeres.

 What are telomeres?